The Ten Commandments (1956 film): Costume design

+Edith Head designed the costumes of the main female characters, including Nefretiri.
+Anne Baxter wrote that she and Head had fittings on the "unbelievably extravagant" gowns for eight months.
+Baxter wanted to wear a putty nose to look more Egyptian, but DeMille preferred her real nose.
+Head's designs for Nefretiri were inspired by the life-size depictions of the real queen inside her tomb in the Valley of the Queens.
+Nefretiri's vulture crown and gold-cloth dress with protective wings were copied from a painting in the tomb and the statue of Karomama, the Divine Adoratrice of Amun.

-An Egyptian wall painting was also the source for the lively dance performed by a circle of young women at Sethi's birthday gala.
-Their movements and costumes are based on art from the Tomb of the Sixth Dynasty Grand Vizier Mehu.
+Egyptian wall paintings were the source for the lively dance performed by a circle of young women at Sethi's jubilee.
+Their movements and costumes are based on art from the tomb of the Sixth Dynasty Vizier Mehu in Saqqara and a tomb in Deir el-Gabrawi.

-Some of the film's cast members, such as Baxter, Paget, Derek, and Foch, wore brown contact lenses, at the behest of DeMille, in order to conceal their light-colored eyes which were considered inadequate for their roles.
+Some of the film's cast members, such as Debra Paget, John Derek, Nina Foch, and Eduard Franz, wore brown contact lenses, at the behest of DeMille, in order to conceal their light-colored eyes which were considered inadequate for their roles.
 Paget once said that, "If it hadn't been for the lenses I wouldn't have got the part."
-However, she also said that the lenses were "awful to work in because the kleig lights heat them up".
-When DeMille cast Yvonne De Carlo as Sephora, she was worried about having to wear these contact lenses; she also believed that her gray eyes were her best feature.
-She asked DeMille to make an exception for her.
-He agreed, expressing the idea that De Carlo's role was special, and that Moses was to fall in love with her.
+However, she also said that the lenses were "awful to work in because the Klieg lights heat them up".
+When DeMille interviewed Yvonne De Carlo for the role of Sephora, he admired her "wonderful gray eyes" but told her that the part would require her to wear brown contact lenses and De Carlo agreed.
+Although she had her lenses properly fitted by an ophthalmologist, De Carlo could not manage to keep them from popping out of her eyes.
+DeMille ultimately decided to have De Carlo appear on-screen with her natural eye color because he felt her eyes were her "main asset" and he was not going to modify "a God-given treasure."

-The Exodus set was a duplicated set from the 1923 film.
-It was built outside Cairo, Egypt, and was designed by Egyptian architect El Dine.
-Inside the set were a mess tent, a wardrobe department, and a stable for horses.
-The Golden Calf prop is also a duplicate from the film, likely on its kneeled position with a few modifications.